 An eye exam can be an intimidating event.
 Help your child feel at ease by letting them know there are no wrong answers during an eye exam.
 Let them know that everyone’s eyes must be checked to ensure they are working their best and reassure your child that there will be no needles or anything that will hurt.

 If your child wears glasses, have them bring them to their appointment.
 Our team will want to make sure their prescription is accurate.

 If determined necessary by our doctor, your child’s eyes may be dilated with the use of eye drops.
 Dilation is a procedure that increases the size of a patient’s pupils.
 This allows the doctor to look at the retina and optic nerve and determine their level of health.
 If this is the case, the half Helen team will provide your child with a pair of disposable sunglasses to wear until the effects of the drops wear off.
 For more information on dilation, click here.

 Clean your glasses daily

 Glasses are constantly exposed to dirt, dust, and smudges.
 Cleaning your glasses daily ensures that they remain clear and keep your eyes from straining through dirty lenses.

 Cleaning your glasses should never start with wiping them while they are dry.
 Rinse them with water or spray them with a glasses cleaning solution.
 Dry-wiping your glasses can move around particles of dust on the lesns and result in scratches that can damage any special coating on the.

-Wipe your glasses with the right cloth
+Wipe your glasses with

 Use a microfiber cloth to wipe your glasses.
 NEVER dry your lenses with paper towels, tissues, or napkins.
 Their textured surfaces can badly scratch your lenses.
 If you don’t have a microfiber cloth, you can always let your glasses air dry.